 - Place the container in a cool, dry place away from sunlight.

 For best results, use your beans within a year.
 They'll still be safe to eat after a year, but they dry out over time and could take longer to soak and cook.
 If your beans are more than a year old, don't be too quick to toss them.
-Some studies have found dried beans can be stored for up to 30 years.
+Some studies have found dried beans can be stored for several years.

 Using Dried Beans